nglviewer/nglview/README.md

 # then display `view`
 nglview my.parm7 -c traj.nc

+# load all trajectories with filename ending with 'nc'
+# make sure to use quote " "
+nglview my.parm7 -c "*.nc"

 # open notebook, copy content from `myscript.py` then execute it
 nglview myscript.py